 Medical Social Services

 Licensed medical social workers can help you access community resources, provide counseling related to your illness, and assist with care planning.
-These services address the emotional and practical challenges of managing a health condition at home.
+These services address the emotional and practical challenges of managing your health at home, including connecting you with support groups and financial assistance programs.

 Home Health Aide Services